Why My iPhone Won't Back up to iCloud

 After the resetting, you can try to back up your iPhone to iCloud again.

-If you still can't back up iPhone to iCloud or you are reluctant to purchase iCloud storage, maybe you should seek for alternatives to iCloud. iTunes and FonePaw iOS Transfer are two great options to back up your iPhone to computer.
+If you still can't back up iPhone to iCloud or you are reluctant to purchase iCloud storage, maybe you should seek for alternatives to iCloud: back up iPhone/iPad to computer, which is safer than storing data to cloud storage.
+To back up iOS data to PC/Mac, you can use iTunes or FonePaw iOS Data Backup & Restore.

-Comparing to iCloud, FonePaw iOS Transfer allows you to selectively back up your iPhone data, including photos, videos, messages, contacts, audios and more.
-And with no network connection required, you can have the backup done more quickly.
+Comparing to iCloud, FonePaw iOS Data Backup & Restore allows you to back up your iPhone data, including photos, videos, messages, WhatsApp messages, contacts, audios and more, to PC.

 Back up iPhone with iTunes